barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 The importance of the FX rate comes into play when we have the reverse flow.
 Let's say that 5 days later Receiver realizes this was a mistake and she wants to return the received £100.
 The steps are followed in the reverse order.
 Meanwhile, Brexit has happened and GBP has lost its value relative to the Euro.
-So now when RS gets the new spot price £100 now buys €100.
+So now when RS gets the new spot price, £100 now buys €100.
-At the end of the second payment
+At the end of the second payment:
 * R2 is up by £100,
 * R1 is down by €100, and
 * the books are again balanced.

 RS's books are balanced, even though it was left with €10 in the end in its R1 account!
-This is the power of netting off flows.
+In this simplistic example, the currency flows resulted in an effective [price arbitrage][139].
+In real life, the multitude of daily movements in both directions would dilute this effect.
 RS takes a fee out of each transaction as an FX merchant would, but actually moves a fraction of the transacted amounts.
-The fraction actual;ly moved as a "real" cross-border payment is dependent on the [balance of payments][86] between the 2 currencies.
-If the flows between Euro and GBP are balanced over time, then the balances of R1 and R2 will find an equilibrium.
+The fraction actually moved as a "real" cross-border payment is dependent on the [balance of payments][86] between the 2 currencies.
+If the flows between Euro and GBP are balanced over time, then the balances of R1 and R2 will find an equilibrium and RS will not need to move money between them.
 If we imagine that there is an imbalance of 5% more payments Euro-to-GBP than GBP-to-Euro, then R1 will be needing a periodic 5% topup.

 Depending on the size of the short-fall this can be covered in any number of ways.
 * A periodic international payment from R2 to R1 to re-balance the books (line 5).
 The FX fees paid by RS will be for a fraction of the fees it has collected for the total flows.
-* Interest accrued on R1, or
+* Interest accrued on R1 (if local regulation allows RS to profit from effectively customer assets), or
 * Local borrowing (if the [cost of debt][87] in that market is really-really cheap).

 In short, the more balanced a currency pair, the more profitable for the RS.